Buehler strikes out 11, Dodgers beat Rox 5-1 for 20th win

 Rockies: RHP Joe Harvey went on the 10-day injured list with a right elbow sprain.

 Dodgers: C Will Smith (neck inflammation) had four at-bats and did some catching at the team’s alternate training site.
-He’ll do more of the same on Saturday and if all goes well, return to the lineup Sunday.
+He’ll do more of the same on Saturday and if all goes well return to the lineup Sunday.

 REMEMBERING KOBE